ting-918/RISC-V-CPU/README.md

 # Data Path Design
 ![RV321 Data Path](https://github.com/ting-918/RISC-V-CPU/blob/9025d5eafe1a73a864e4820e0db69587ec5b3f4c/images/RV32I%20Data%20Path.png) <br>
-&emsp;Based on the overall design shown in the diagram above, we ultimately developed the CPU component (with the <br>
+&emsp;Based on the overall design shown in the diagram above, we ultimately developed the CPU component <br>
-&emsp;code located at [CPU.v](final.srcs/sources_1/new/CPU.v)),which integrated each component using the data path. <br>
+&emsp;(with the code located at [CPU.v](final.srcs/sources_1/new/CPU.v)),which integrated each component using the data path. <br>
 &emsp;This ensures that signals and parameters are correctly transmitted and received, enabling seamless <br>
 &emsp;collaboration between components.<br><br>
 # Details of RAM and ROM Configuration <br>